ec-europa/ecl-twig/docs/decisions/001-strip-whitespaces.md

 ## Alternatives Considered

+### Building templates with CSS in mind

+In reality, there are very few cases where whitespaces can be problematic.
+We could build the templates with whitespaces and only remove them when needed, but this supposes that we know which CSS classes applied on which tag need our attention.

+It's easier to consider that no whitespace is safe and remove them all by default.

 ### Single-line output

-We could try to get the output of the Twig template to be on a single line but it would mean stripping all newlines from elements' attributes.
+We could also try to get the output of the Twig template to be on a single line but it would mean stripping all newlines from elements' attributes.

 Concretely, it would mean replacing: